zdravkov/kendo-docs/api/wrappers/jsp/map/layerdefaults.md

 ### kendo:map-layerDefaults-bing

-The default configuration for bing layers.
+The default configuration for Bing (tm) tile layers.

 More documentation is available at [kendo:map-layerDefaults-bing](/kendo-ui/api/wrappers/jsp/map/layerdefaults-bing).